skhiggins/addinexamplesWV/README.md

     ## [1] 0.893855

 Be aware that the value of a Bizarro pipeline comes off the right bottom end of the pipeline (not the top left end as with dot pipe).
-So to pick up the Bizarro pipeline value you need to use a right assignment of the form `->` at the end of the pipeline.
+So to pick up the Bizarro pipeline value you need to use a right assignment of the form `->` at the end of the pipeline (or use `{}`).
 This is, however, one of the features that makes [Bizarro pipe superior for step debugging](http://www.win-vector.com/blog/2017/01/using-the-bizarro-pipe-to-debug-magrittr-pipelines-in-r/).

 Both of these pipes also work with more complicated function signatures, and with [`dplyr`](https://CRAN.R-project.org/package=dplyr):